Aim of the course

 On successful completion of the module, participants should:

-• have acquired basic knowledge and understanding of the general principles of toxicology
+- have acquired theoretical knowledge and understanding of the general principles of toxicology at MSc level

-Participants will be examined after appointment with the coordinator.
-The examination will consist of ten open questions formulated by the lecturers and will preferably take place in Wageningen or Utrecht.
+Examination: Participants will be examined after appointment with the coordinator.
+The examination will consist of open questions and will take place online.

 For general inquiries please contact the PET Office.